 In the middle of crises, Martin, Cacambo, and the Old Woman tend to act quickly and calmly.
 Martin’s lack of surprise at the repeated tragedies reveals his pessimism and hopelessness.
 Cacambo and the Old Woman respond adeptly because of their extensive life experience.
 Candide and Pangloss stand out as unable to act in crisis.
-Pangloss responds with useless philosophy, and Candide’s naiveté paralyzed him entirely.
+Pangloss responds with useless philosophy, and Candide’s naiveté paralyzes him entirely.

 Voltaire additionally builds characters through descriptions of their physical appearance.
-The Old Woman’s missing buttock and generally haggard appearance is suggestive of her extensive life experience and suffering.
-Cunégonde’s transformation from young and beautiful to middle-aged and unattractive suggests her loss of innocence, and contrasts with Candide’s idealistic image of her as the embodiment of physical beauty.
+The Old Woman’s missing buttock (snicker) and generally haggard appearance is suggestive of her extensive life experience and suffering.
+Cunégonde’s transformation from young and beautiful to middle-aged and unattractive suggests her loss of innocence and contrasts with Candide’s idealistic image of her as the embodiment of physical beauty.

-Other characters’ names highlight to the reader that people are often defined by their qualities.
-The Old Woman, for example, is seen only as being old and a woman.
+Other characters’ names show the reader that people are often defined by their qualities.
+The Old Woman, for example, is seen only as being a) old and b) a woman.
 James is never seen as James, but as James the Anabaptist.
-Minor characters such as the Inquisitor and the Abbé, further exemplify this tool.
+Minor characters such as the Inquisitor and the Abbé further exemplify this tool.

-Dr. Pangloss’s frequent long-winded monologues draw attention to his tendency to philosophize at inappropriate times.
+Dr. Pangloss’s frequent long-winded monologues draw attention to his tendency to philosophize at totally inappropriate times.
 As Candide lies under a pile of trash after the Lisbon earthquake, begging for help, Pangloss speaks at length about the nature of earthquakes.

-He tends to remain quiet unless directly addressed or unless his intervention is necessary to prevent catastrophe.
-His reserved speech reflects that he is level-headed and consistently unsurprised at the generally unnerving events around him.
+He tends to remain quiet unless directly addressed or unless his intervention is necessary to prevent catastrophe, and his reserved speech indicates that he is level-headed and consistently unsurprised at the super unnerving events around him.

-Both Cacambo and the Old Woman are experienced and knowledgeable; this is reflected in their speech.
+Both Cacambo and the Old Woman are experienced and knowledgeable and this is reflected in their speech.
 Cacambo and the Old Woman speak with authority.
 They lead those around them by instructing their companions, warding off danger, and offering advice.
-Cacambo’s ability to communicate in several languages is also significant in preventing additional disaster.
+Basically, they consistently kick butt.